 Discover wild, intriguing lands few have seen

 Steeped in Shackleton and whaling lore, covered mostly in glaciers, South Georgia explodes with life: king, gentoo, and macaroni penguins, enormous elephant seals and a thriving fur seal population.
 On South Georgia you can observe one of the world’s great wildlife spectacles: tens of thousands of stately king penguins on a single beach.
-See the human face of the region in the Falklands, reminiscent of Great Britain, with grazing sheep, tea and crumpets.
-And in this privileged place, the albatross reveal the beauty of their mysterious lives.
+The Falkland Islands are equally impressive, with colonies of nesting albatross and rockhopper penguins.
+This British Territory also adds a human element, with remote settlements and people living off the land.

 More time for incredible wildlife experiences

 This expedition maximizes your time experiences the wildlife spectacle of South Georgia’s incredible coastline.
 Discover penguin colonies that sprawl to the horizon.
 Wade through tussock grass along a hillside dotted with nesting albatross.
 Share a beach with 8,000-pound battling elephant seals.